Free unclaimed money.

 If you're short of funds and find yourself thinking that it would be nice if you could somehow get back the security deposit that you left with the utility company when you last move, there could be a way.
 Or social security benefits that the government owes you or your spouse/child.
-There are many other ways to search for free, unclaimed money that may be in your name in many places.
-What follows are some ways that you could try to regain access to these kinds of funds.
+There are many other ways to search for free, unclaimed money that may be in your name.
+What follows are some ways that you could try to regain access to these funds, property, or accounts.

 What kind of money or even lost property to your name could be out there if you started looking?
-It can be an old bank account, a loved ones pension or insurance, funds from a class-action lawsuit or really anything.
+It can be an old bank account, a loved ones pension or insurance, funds from a class-action lawsuit, a pension or really anything.
 Or social security for senior citizens, a retiree, or disabled person.
 What follows are several examples and how to search for free.

-Money or property held by state or federal government repositories
+Money or free property held by state or federal government repositories

-The National Association of Unclaimed Property Administrators has said that it holds tens of billions of dollars' worth of unclaimed assets.
+The National Association of Unclaimed Property Administrators has said that it holds tens of billions of dollars' worth of unclaimed assets, including cash.
 Every state has its own repository.
-These assets may include unclaimed bank deposits, stock market holdings, insurance money, and security deposits, among other things.
+These assets may include unclaimed bank deposits, stock market holdings, insurance money, retirement funds or benefits, and security deposits, among other things.
 They may also include money from the sale of unclaimed stocks and bonds, and safe deposit boxes.

 When you wish to look for unclaimed property that you may be entitled to, you only need to go to the website of the NAUPA at unclaimed.org.
 You could also go to the unclaimed property website for your state.